emard/esp32ecp5/README.md

 It will prompt to ask few questions:
 Enable "webrepl" by choosing "E".
 Type and repeat any password you like, "webrepl" service will later ask for this password.
 Finally agree to reboot ESP32.
+After reboot and successful WiFi connection, it will print its IP address.
+You can always soft-reboot again to see IP address if you press Ctrl-D on empty python prompt:

+    >>> Ctrl-D

 with web browser open [micropython webrepl](http://micropython.org/webrepl), enter IP address of ESP32 and upload "ecp5.py", (optionally also "uftpd.py"